AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   CPU Powermanagement

   - Inject CPUFriend.kext with configured CPUFriendDataProvider.kext.
-  - Thunderbolt3 BIOS Assist Enumeration (Compare to Native Enumeration mode, CPU package total power consumption is reduced by more than a watt at idle state (roughly from 3.3W to 1.7W)
   - [VoltageShift.kext](https://github.com/sicreative/VoltageShift) to disable Intel Turbo Boost, undervolt, and set power limit to keep the temperature and fan noise down.
 Features like
     BD PROCHOT may also be disabled via Voltageshift as it can read and write MSR values.
     <br>